Boosting Work Extraction in Quantum Batteries via Continuous Environment Monitoring

-More generally, our findings suggest that appropriately designed measurement protocols, tailored to the specific dissipation mechanisms of a given experimental platform, can be used as an active resource to enhance the ergotropy of quantum batteries in situations where correlations limit the extractable work.
-The quest for optimal detection strategies is expected to be relevant not only for work extraction, but also for charging and stabilization of quantum batteries.
 On a broader perspective, continuous monitoring of the environment emerges not only as a tool to counteract decoherence, but also as a means to suppress unwanted correlations that naturally build up during quantum protocols, for instance in distributed quantum computing architectures between quantum processing units and quantum interconnects~\cite{Axline2018,Bienfait2019,AghaeeRad2025}.